newst4rt/Lyrify/README.md

 ### Initializing

-Lyrify uses MPRIS D-Bus or COM to retrieve the current playback by default.
-For using D-Bus or COM there is no user configuration required.
-If you want to access playbacks from external devices, use the Spotify API by passing your API credentials to Lyrify.
+Lyrify uses MPRIS D-Bus at Linux to retrieve the current playback by default.
+There is no user configuration required for using D-Bus.
+In order to access playbacks from external devices or to use the application on Windows, utilize the Spotify API by passing your API credentials to Lyrify.
 Here's a simple instruction how to do that:

  - *First, use this command to initialize the setup dialog.*
    ```bash